SierraFoxhound/odin-recipes/README.md

 First project to reflect what I've learned so far.

-## Process
+## Contents
-Made a new repository on github, then used git to clone in my local repo folder.
+Will have a index page and three subpages.
+Will contain a folder with images.
+Will contain small css folder, placed there on my own liberty.